whitespy/django-simple-metatags/README.rst

 .. note::

-    The model_instance attribute is just an instance of arbitrary model like User, FlatPage, etc. with attached via Django's admin meta tags (see section **#3**).
+    The model_instance attribute is just an instance of arbitrary model like User, FlatPage, etc. with attached via Django's admin meta tags.
 A variable than contains a model instance must be included in the template context.

 Add the include_metatags without the model_instance argument to use meta tags attached to an URL path.